Nikhil-devloper/MCP-kb/server/README.md

 ## Example Usage

 ```
-MCP> query What is the knowledge base API?
+MCP> zodi What is the knowledge base API?
+Hey there, buddy!
 Based on the documents in the knowledge base, here's what I found:

 The answer to your question "What is the knowledge base API?" is that the documents contain information about the knowledge base API, which is a serverless API for managing documents.
 It uses Node.js, TypeScript, Express, and AWS DynamoDB.

 The API has endpoints for uploading documents, retrieving documents by ID, and listing all documents.
 Documents are stored in DynamoDB with a schema that includes id, title, content, type, tags, and timestamps.

 For production use with larger documents, it's recommended to store document content in S3 and keep only metadata in DynamoDB.

+Is there anything else you'd like to know, buddy?
 ```

 ## Implementation Details

-The enhanced query tool works as follows:
+Zodi works as follows:

 1. Fetches documents from the knowledge base API
 2. Prepares a context from the documents